Table of Contents

 2. Super Chic Rolled-Up Bun

-When wearing a churidar kameez in a summer wedding party, this hairstyle can be your savior!
-It combines style and comfort just in the right proportions.
+This hairstyle can be your savior when wearing a churidar kameez at a summer wedding party!
+It combines style and comfort in just the right proportions.
 Using a hair accessory will boost the elegance of this hairstyle almost a few hundred times.

 Style Decoded:

-- Center-partition your hair and create volume on the top as well as the crown by backcombing gently.
+- Center-partition your hair and gently create volume on the top and the crown by backcombing.

 - Roll the section of hair at the back into a bun and secure it a little above the middle.